 The South Atlantic Council removed 13 species from the Snapper Grouper FMP because they determined the species were not in need of federal management.
 Very low landings and the high percentage of landings in Florida state waters indicated these species were not of extreme importance to the Nation and regional economy.
 Furthermore, the species could be or already were adequately managed by the state of Florida.
-Similarly, the South Atlantic Council also determined blue runner was not in need of federal management and removed it from the Snapper Grouper FMP through Amendment 27 to the Snapper Grouper FMP (SAFMC 2014c).
+Similarly, the South Atlantic Council also determined blue runner was not in need of federal management and removed it from the Snapper Grouper FMP through Amendment 27 to the Snapper Grouper FMP (SAFMC 2013d).
 State management was determined to be more appropriate for this species since a large percentage of landings occur in state waters (76% from 2005 through 2011).
-Furthermore, 99% are caught in waters off Florida, and the State of Florida was willing to extend existing regulations into federal waters and put in place any other management measures the state deems appropriate for the sustainable management of the species.
+Furthermore, 99% are caught in waters off Florida, and the state of Florida was willing to extend existing regulations into federal waters and put in place any other management measures the state deems appropriate for the sustainable management of the species.
+Florida manages black snapper, dog snapper, mahogany snapper, and schoolmaster in state waters of the South Atlantic and Gulf of Mexico.

-The Gulf of Mexico Fishery Management Council determined dog snapper, mahogany snapper, and schoolmaster were not in need of federal management and removed them from the Reef Fish Fishery Management Plan in the Final Generic ACL/Accountability Measures Amendment dated September 2011 (GMFMC 2011).
+The Gulf of Mexico Fishery Management Council (Gulf Council) determined dog snapper, mahogany snapper, and schoolmaster were not in need of federal management and removed them from the Fishery Management Plan for the Reef Fish Fishery of the Gulf of Mexico in the Final Generic ACL/Accountability Measures Amendment dated September 2011 (GMFMC 2011).
 The amendment indicated that these species have low landings in federal waters, and inclusion of these species in the fishery management plan is unlikely to improve the condition of the stock, produce more efficient utilization of the resources, or foster orderly growth of a developing fishery because catches of these species have been largely constrained by their availability to the fishery rather than by fishery regulations.
+The Gulf Council does not manage black snapper.

-Representatives from the State of Florida have requested the South Atlantic Council remove black snapper, dog snapper, mahogany snapper, and schoolmaster from the Snapper Grouper FMP.
-If these four species were removed from the FMP Florida regulations would be extended into federal waters off Florida.
-The State of Florida's Florida Fish and Wildlife Conservation Commission (FWC) is willing to extend existing regulations into federal waters and put in place any other management measures the state deems appropriate for the sustainable management of these species.
-FWC's intent is outlined in a letter to the South Atlantic Council dated [insert date when available].
-The South Atlantic Council may decide on removal of the subject species from the FMP on a species-by-species basis (Alternatives 2-5).
+Representatives from the state of Florida have requested the South Atlantic Council remove black snapper, dog snapper, mahogany snapper, and schoolmaster from the Snapper Grouper FMP.
+If these four species were removed from the Snapper Grouper FMP, Florida has indicated they would extend Florida state regulations into federal waters of the South Atlantic and Gulf of Mexico off Florida.
+The Florida Fish and Wildlife Conservation Commission's intent is outlined in a letter to the South Atlantic Council dated November 26, 2014.
+The South Atlantic Council may decide on removal of the subject species from the Snapper Grouper FMP on a species-by-species basis (Preferred Alternatives 2-5).